Rajpratik71/linux-manPages/runuser.md

               Display help text and exit.

 CONFIG FILES
-       runuser  reads the /etc/default/runuser and /etc/login.defs configura‐ tion files.
-The  following  configuration  items  are  relevant  for
+       runuser reads the /etc/default/runuser and /etc/login.defs configuration files.
+The following configuration items are relevant for runuser:
-       runuser:

        ENV_PATH (string)
            Defines the PATH environment variable for a regular user.
 The default value is /usr/local/bin:/bin:/usr/bin.

        ENV_ROOTPATH (string)
        ENV_SUPATH (string)
            Defines the PATH environment variable for root.
 The default value is /usr/local/sbin:/usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin.

        ALWAYS_SET_PATH (boolean)
            If set to yes and --login and --preserve-environment were not specified runuser initializes PATH.

 EXIT STATUS
        runuser normally returns the exit status of the command it executed.
 If the command was killed by a signal, runuser returns the number of the signal plus 128.

        Exit status generated by runuser itself: